badosa/JSON-stat/index.md

 The goal of the **JSON-stat Javascript Toolkit (JJT)** is to help dealing with JSON-stat responses in Javascript.

+Visit the [JSON-stat Explorer](http://json-stat.com/explorer/) for a JSON-stat ES2015 React example.

 For **installation** instructions, code **samples**, the **API reference**, etc., see the **[Wiki](https://github.com/badosa/JSON-stat/wiki)**.

 [Test Suite](test/) available.